nreigl/TES9130-econometrics/README.md

 ## Private R code for the TES9130- econometrics course.

 The aim of this repository is to provide R code translated from the course's STATA code for training and reproducability purposes.
 I extend certain functions when I see it fit, mainly for visualization and explantory reasons.
 I cannot accept any guarantee of completeness, correctness or accuracy.
-I try to provide timely changes

 Participation is encouraged!
 -   [This blog post](http://kbroman.org/github_tutorial/pages/fork.html) from Karl Broman provides a nice short introduction how to contribute to a repository